 Your local care team has immediate access to the latest advancements in stroke care.
 Our Telestroke services include:

 - 24-hour access to fellowship-trained stroke neurologists

-- Expert service from initial evaluation through follow-up
+- Expert service for initial stroke evaluation

 - A full-time dedicated team led by an experienced Telestroke neurologist and nurse coordinator